Discover the professional who can best support your goals.

 Registered Social Worker and Psychotherapist

 Hi, I’m Avery!
 I’m a Registered Social Worker and Psychotherapist with the Ontario College of Social Workers and Social Service Workers.
-Through a combination of various approaches, including cognitive behavioural therapy, acceptance and commitment therapy, solution-focused, and strengths-based approaches — we collaborate to identify the support and resources that best align with your needs.
-I completed my master’s degree at the University of Toronto, where I focused on supporting adolescents, teenagers, and their families – however, I support clients of all ages as they journey through life transitions, mental health challenges, and health changes.
-I have spent several years working with clients facing a cancer diagnosis and providing individual and group counselling for them and their loved ones.
-I have worked closely with various oncology support networks, including cancer treatment centres and support programs.
-Navigating your own diagnosis, or the diagnosis of a loved one, can be incredibly challenging, and it can be hard to find a therapist who understands the way cancer and treatment impact who you are – even after treatment ends.
+Through a combination of various approaches, including cognitive behavioural therapy, acceptance and commitment therapy, solution-focused, and strengths-based approaches, we collaborate to identify the support and resources that best align with your needs.
+I support clients of all ages as they navigate life transitions, mental health challenges, and complex health changes.
+A significant part of my work has been with individuals and families impacted by cancer; whether adjusting to a new diagnosis, coping with treatment, managing survivorship, or facing grief and loss.
+I provide both individual and group counselling, creating space for clients and their loved ones to feel supported at every stage.
+Over the years, I have also collaborated closely with oncology treatment centres, survivorship programs, and community-based cancer support networks.

-I understand the intersection of a cancer or chronic illness diagnosis and everyday life challenges, including relationship stress, body image, life transitions, and mental health.
+In addition to my professional experience, I have a deeply personal understanding as a partner and caregiver to someone with chronic illness.
+I understand the intersection of a cancer and/or chronic illness diagnosis and everyday life challenges, including relationship and work stress, body image, life transitions, and overall mental health.
 Through my practice, I strive to provide an environment where you feel safe, comfortable, and seen.
 Together, we will explore the challenges you face, develop new coping strategies, and build on the strengths you already have.

 -